ASEAN Basketball League: League expansion

-COVID-19 pandemic
+COVID-19 pandemic and uncertainty

-The 2019-20 ABL season was halted due to the COVID-19 pandemic in March 2020 placing the status of the ABL in uncertainty.
-The withdrawal of Mono Vampires, the reports of Taiwanese teams planning to join a domestic league, and the inactivity of the league's social media site were among the factors that fueled speculations that the ABL itself would fold.
-However, an ABL co-owner dispelled such rumors committing the resumption of the league stating that they plan to hold the eleventh season in 2021.
+The 2019–20 ABL season was halted due to the COVID-19 pandemic in March 2020, placing the status of the ABL in uncertainty.
+The withdrawal of Mono Vampires, the reports of Taiwanese teams planning to join a domestic league, and the inactivity of the league's social media were among the factors that fuelled speculations that the ABL itself would fold.
+However, an ABL co-owner dispelled such rumours, stating that they plan to hold the eleventh season in 2021.
 Plans to resume the league were postponed again with the new starting date for the season initially being in February 2022.
 The start date was pushed back again a month later to September.
-The plan did not proceed as plan.
-In October, the ABL through social media announced that it is returning without providing anymore details.
+The plan did not proceed, but in October the ABL announced its return.

-ABL Resumed

-After many speculations and rumours, the 2023 ABL season finally begin the new season in Singapore 2 January 2023 with series format due to Covid concerned for players and staff safety.
-8 Teams will take the participation under the title ABL Invitational 2023.
-4 Teams from 2020 season return to ABL (Hong Kong Eastern, Macau Black Bears, Saigon Heat, and Singapore Slingers) and 4 new teams joined the ABL (Bangkok Tigers, Louvre Indonesia, NS Matrix, and Zamboanga Valientes).
+An invitational tournament was held in 2023 and won by Hong Kong Eastern.
+On November 20, 2023, the league's uncertainty continued as FIBA had dropped support for the ABL.
+It is "unlikely to play for the foreseeable future", from statement made by the Singapore Slingers.